 - Java: Data Structures and Abstractions with Java

 - Python：Problem Solving with Algorithms and Data Structures Using Python

-Learning the basics data structures
+Learning basic data structures

-Learning basic algorithm design pattern
+Learning basic algorithm design patterns

 Learn by doing

-For example, this project creates a Maze with the data structure of “union-set” and also tries to implement pathfinding algorithms.
-Finish this kind of projects will build your confidence, and also lets you realize it’s useful for creating real applications.
+union-set data structure to create a maze, and also tries to implement pathfinding algorithms.
+Finishing small projects of this sort will build your confidence, and also teach you its use for creating real applications.